7 Classic American Foods Everyone Loved

-American food has evolved throughout the past century in many ways—we have traded TV dinners for meal kit boxes, and overflowing bowls of cereal for morning smoothies.
+American food has evolved throughout the past century in many ways—we've traded TV dinners for meal kit boxes and overflowing bowls of cereal for morning smoothies.
 And while we agree that some formerly trendy foods, like as aspic, a savory jelly made with meat stock, should remain fully in the past, others, like a good meatloaf, hold a nostalgic place in our hearts from childhood, no gelatin added.

 We've rounded up seven of the best classic American dishes that you may have forgotten about because they've disappeared from restaurant menus and our dinner tables.
-You may be inspired to resurrect them from your mom's old cookbook, or reminded why you never want to see them again—we're looking at you, ambrosia salad.
-Sign up for our newsletter to get the latest food news and recipes delivered straight to your inbox.
+You'll either be inspired to resurrect them from your mom's old cookbook or reminded why you never want to see them again—we're looking at you, ambrosia salad.

-Sloppy Joes are said to have originated at a restaurant in Sioux City, Iowa in the 1930s as "loose meat sandwiches".
-They're basically ground beef or pork seasoned with a sweet-tangy tomato sauce, and served on a simple hamburger bun.
+Sloppy Joes are said to have originated at a restaurant in Sioux City, Iowa in the 1930s as "loose meat sandwiches."
+They're essentially ground beef or pork seasoned with a sweet-tangy tomato sauce and served on a simple hamburger bun.
 This makes for a sloppy eating experience because the sandwich doesn't hold its shape very well.
 Perhaps it could be lightened up by subbing in lettuce wraps instead to make a comeback, but this school lunch and summer camp food will likely stay in the past.
-Here are some other delicious things you should make with ground pork and ground beef.

 Creamed Chipped Beef